seanelvidge/seanelvidge.github.io/_pages/tableProbs.md

       note.className = "smallnote";
       note.textContent =
         "Cells show the probability of finishing in each position (rounded to whole %; values that round to 0 but are non-zero show as <1%). " +
-        "The largest probability in each team row is highlighted in red; other cells are shaded relative to that maximum.";
+        "The largest probability in each team row is highlighted in red; other cells are shaded relative to that maximum. " + "Season point deductions/additions have been applied.";
       block.appendChild(note);

       container.appendChild(block);